 Good Morning Vietnam is located at Budapest, Nagysándor József u.
 1, 1054 Hungary.

-Mazel Tov means Good Luck in Hebrew.
+Mazel Tov translates to Good Luck in Hebrew.
 Luckily for visitors to Budapest, you don’t need any luck to eat at this ruin bar.
 A reservation will suffice.

 Mazel Tov is located at Budapest, Akácfa u.
 47, 1072 Hungary.